 Or maybe you are hearing about high-functioning autism in adults for the first time?

-Let us know your thoughts and remember – let’s be kind to each other.
+Let us know your thoughts, and remember – let’s be kind to each other.

-We invite you to subscribe to Northern Homestead and follow us on Instagram, Facebook, or Pinterest for the latest update.
+We invite you to subscribe to Northern Homestead and follow us on Instagram, Facebook, or Pinterest for the latest updates.

 Thank you for having the courage to write this article.
 I know it is not easy to be this honest with the world as you don’t always know how people will react.
 I very much enjoy your blog and now I will enjoy it even more because I can really relate to some of the challenges you mention above.
 Best wishes to you and your family.